VishakArudhra/doc_intel/README.md

 * **lower case** [bool] : toggle between bool values for lower or upper casing.

-* `substringswhichareattachedwillbeseparated` will be separated to ``substrings which are attached will be separated`` based on the fequency of the constituent words in the document.
+* `s u b s t r i n g s w h i c h a r e a t t a c h e d w i l l b e s e p a r a t e d` will be separated to ``substrings which are attached will be separated`` based on the fequency of the constituent words in the document.

 ```
 text_object = text_laundry.load_text([input str], remove_serial, sents_or_word_breaks, lower)